WordPress/blueprints/CONTRIBUTING.md

 * A `blueprints/woocommerce-subscriptions/blueprint.json` file
 * A `blueprints/woocommerce-subscription/content-export.xml` file
-* The branch is named `/woo-subscription/`

-Then the Blueprint should reference as follows:
+Assuming your branch is named `/woo-subscription/`, the Blueprint should reference as follows:

 ```json
 {